 It’s easiest to picture this impact when visualizing a reciprocating air compressor.
 The maximum amount of air a compressor can intake during each stroke is the volume of the cylinder when the piston is at the bottom of the stroke (bottom dead center), and the cylinder can hold the maximum amount of air.

 If the air that the compressor has sucked in during the intake stroke is at a reduced density because of higher temperatures, then the compressor is compressing less air and will require more compression strokes to fill a receiver tank to a pre-determined operating pressure, such as 150 psi.

-The density of air varies with temperature (see graph below), and the output of the air compressor is proportional to the density of the income air.
-If the compressor is drawing air out of an engine compartment that is at 80 oC (176oF) it would be getting air at a density of 1.000 (kg/m3) .
+Air density varies with temperature (see graph below), and the air compressor's output is proportional to the density of the incoming air.
+If the compressor is drawing air out of an engine compartment that is at 80oC (176oF), it will get air at a density of 1.000 (kg/m3) .